pedrohijano/petercillo_API/home.md

 #Payments API - UAPIM Demo

-Show a single shipping order if current User has access permissions to it.
+Show a single shipping order if current User has access permissions to it....

 **URL** : `/api/payments/:pk/`